MultiSafepay/docs/content/integrations/plugins/magento2/faq/pwa-support.md

 read_more: "."
 ---

-Yes, the plugin is fully compatible with GraphQL queries and it is possible to easily integrate it into your PWA store with an additional separate [module for GraphQL support](https://github.com/MultiSafepay/magento2-graphql)
+Yes, the plugin is compatible with GraphQL queries and easy to integrate into your PWA store with an additional [module for GraphQL support](https://github.com/MultiSafepay/magento2-graphql)